 Our intention is to build and sustain a community of writers who identify and acknowledge each others’ challenges and achievements when shared, lend an ear or words of wisdom when needed, and show up for each other when asked.

 What sets us apart?
 We provide each other with old-fashioned moral support in a modern, high-tech world.
-We keep in touch here, in Facebook, and celebrate each other across social media.
+We keep in Facebook and Zoom, and celebrate each other across social media.
 We also make sure we have plenty of opportunities to get together in real life to strengthen our connections, build lasting and important friendships, and draft off each others’ creative energy–when it’s safe.
 We have put real world gatherings on hold for the pandemic and are excited to return to our time together in person when it’s safe.